Article I, Section 16 of the Texas Constitution ("Bills of Attainder; Ex Post Facto or Retroactive Laws; Impairing Obligation of Contracts")

 The federal constitution expressly prohibits the states from enacting bills of attainder, ex post facto laws, and laws impairing the obligation of contracts.
 However, it does not directly address retroactive laws.

-It is noteworthy that, in the 1934 Travelers' Insurance Co. v.
-Marshall decision referenced below, the Texas Supreme Court specifically held that this section's provision regarding the impairment of contracts was stricter than the federal constitution's provision regarding the impairment of contracts.
+Note that, in the 1934 Travelers' Insurance Co. v.
+Marshall decision referenced below, the Texas Supreme Court specifically held that this section's provision regarding the impairment of contracts was stricter than its federal counterpart.
 Cf. Home Building and Loan Association v.
 Blaisdell, 290 U.S. 398, 415-16 (1934) ("Appellant contests the validity of Chapter 339 of the Laws of Minnesota of 1933, p.
 514, approved April 18, 1933, called the Minnesota Mortgage Moratorium Law, as being repugnant to the contract clause (Art.
 I, § 10) and the due process and equal protection clauses of the Fourteenth Amendment, of the Federal Constitution.").

 - Fire Prot.
 Serv., Inc. v.
 Survitec Survival Prods., Inc., 649 S.W.3d 197, 203 (Tex.
 2022) ("Neither party disputes that their agreement was at-will such that, before the Act's effective date, either party could terminate the agreement at any time for any reason (or no reason) without penalty.
 Once the Act became effective, however, Survitec could no longer terminate the agreement without good cause.
 Tex.
 Bus. & Com.
 Code § 57.153.
 Survitec thus argues that the Act is unconstitutionally retroactive because it 'eliminated Survitec's right to have an at-will relationship with FPS.'
 We disagree.")